Off-The-Beaten-Path Places In Tokyo

-So checked off everything on my Top Things to do in Tokyo list including visiting Sensoji-Temple, Shibuya Crossing, Shinjuku Gai.
+So you’ve checked everything off of my Top Things to do in Tokyo list including visiting Sensoji-Temple, Shibuya Crossing, and Shinjuku Gai.
 Now what?
-It’s time to visit off-the-beaten-path Tokyo.
+It’s time to visit some Tokyo hidden gems and explore off-the-beaten-path Tokyo.

-Shibamata is an old neighborhood in Eastern Tokyo, reachable in 30 minutes from the Tokyo Skytree.
+Shibamata is an old neighborhood and hidden gem in Eastern Tokyo, reachable in 30 minutes from Tokyo Skytree.
 Shibamata famous because of an old Japanese TV-show about Tora-san, a traveling salesman.
 Even if you’re not a Tora-san fan, the small local shopping street and old temple Shibamata Taishakuten are worth a visit when looking for a quiet place in off-the-beaten-path Tokyo.

 Many of the shops along the shotengai are historic, some having been there for over one hundred years.
 It’s a great place to sample some classic Japanese snacks and street food, such as senbei soy sauce crackers and dango chewy rice balls.